-The Australian Government has developed a rollout plan to provide free Covid vaccinations for all Australians.
-The National Rollout Plan involves prioritising vaccinations in five phases:
+The Australian Government has developed a rollout plan to provide free COVID vaccinations for all Australians.
+The National Rollout Plan involves prioritising vaccinations according to age group and vulnerability.

 The doctors & nurses at Southgate Medical have extensive experience in providing vaccinations for children, travellers and corporate Flu vaccination programs.
 Our large, modern facility enables us to provide vaccinations in an area separate from the rest of the clinic, therefore minimising contact with other patients visiting the centre.

-Southgate Medical is ideally located to provide Covid vaccinations in both Melbourne CBD & Southbank, just a short walk from Flinders St station and St Kilda Rd trams.
+Southgate Medical is ideally located to provide COVID-19 vaccinations in both Melbourne CBD & Southbank, just a short walk from Flinders St station and St Kilda Rd trams.